 This program may be accessed by any resident of Durham 18 years of age or older, not currently attending a Secondary School program in Ontario on a full-time basis.
-In special circumstances however, DDSB full-time students may be granted permission via their own school principal to take a Learn at Home credit.
+In special circumstances however, DDSB full-time students may be granted permission via their own school principal to take a Learn@Home credit.

 Courses are available in most curriculum disciplines with new courses being added often.
 All courses are available in a hard copy format, with some courses available electronically.
 Students complete the lessons at home, and submit them for evaluation.
-Exams must be written at one of our Learn at Home sites.

 Courses offered meet or exceed Ministry of Education expectations and are assessed according to "Growing Success, Assessment, Evaluation, and Reporting in Ontario Schools, 2010".
-All staff(markers) are qualified teachers, teaching within their subject specialties.
+All staff (markers) are qualified teachers, teaching within their subject specialties.

 This program provides flexibility for the learner.
 Courses can be completed at the student's own pace, on the student's own time schedule, and in the comfort of the student's own home.
-A tutor is available free of charge for Learn at Home students.
+A tutor is available free of charge for Learn@Home students.
 Continuous intake allows students to access courses as needed to meet individual goals and education pathways.
 For full-time students, our flexibility can provide schools with options when students cannot be scheduled into required classes within the school timetable.